RedBeardLab/rediSQL/README.md

 6833:M 15 Dec 16:25:53.197 * The server is now ready to accept connections on port 6379
 ```

-## Default DB

-When you start a redis instance loading the module, the module itself create a SQLite default database, this DB will be the one used when you do not specify what database to use.

-If you load the module passing as argument a valid path name, rediSQL will open such database or it will create a new one.

-If you do not pass any argument while loading the module, rediSQL will still create a new database but it will be an in-memory one.

 ## API

 ### REDISQL.SQLITE_VERSION